 - Specialty Games

-Clicking on any of the above will then show the available games under that category to your right, along with the option to break those options down even further with the menu buttons just above, such as by Alphabetical, Jackpot Size, even by Features.
+Clicking on any of the above will then show the available games under that category to your right, along with the option to break those options down even further with the menu buttons just above, such as by Alphabetical, Jackpot Size, or even by Features.

 I took a look at the Live Casino while writing this review and was given 3 options.
-You’ve got Baccarat, Blackjack and European Roulette.
+You’ve got Baccarat, Blackjack, and European Roulette.
 Obviously, this isn’t the largest selection out there, but as stated, GT is mainly a sportsbook first, a fact they don’t try to hide.

 I also took a look at the “High Roller Tables” for you.
 There are definitely more choices there and I only ran into one question for myself.
 I tried out some Blackjack and was able to make bets for as low as 1 dollar, so I don’t really know what they consider to be a “high roller”.

 A special note.

 Once I had started to play any game, the instances of my mouse click not being registered stopped.
 Everything ran nice and smooth once I decided what game I wanted to play.

 As stated in a previous article of ours, there is nothing worse than needing to talk to a member of customer service and being stuck all alone.